Mr Ben Shelton

 - Phone:(02) 4921 7490.

-Ben Shelton is a Web Support/Data Officer and PhD student at The University of Newcastle.
+Ben Shelton is a Web Optimisation Specialist and PhD student at The University of Newcastle.
 Ben's research interests include Information Visualisation, Ubiquitous Computing, User Interface Design and Calm Computing technologies.

 Each of these fields inform Ben's research which focuses on the creation, implementation and evaluation of Ubiquitous Computing devices that aim to visualise real-time data through the use of emerging visualisation techniques.